screege/lanet-helpdesk-modular/.augment/rules/rules.md

-you must have all code, workflow, database associations, api calls and frontend calls present before making changes and see if other modules get affected by new code implementation you must always act as a full stack developer you must always commit to github and before creating new modules which after tests work create a new branch
+you must have all code, workflow, database associations, api calls and frontend calls present before making changes and see if other modules get affected by new code implementation you must always act as a full stack developer you must always commit to github and before creating new modules which after tests work create a new branch you must establish 1 shell connection and on it execute commands needed in the remote server

 CHECKLIST PARA DESARROLLO → DOCKER:
 ✅ ANTES DE HACER COMMIT: